linhng98/profile/resume.md

 - Linkedin: [https://www.linkedin.com/in/nvlinh98](https://www.linkedin.com/in/nvlinh98/)

 ## About Me
-I have a technology-driven mindset, favor automation, and look for ways to do tasks more efficiently.
-I also spend a lot of time looking for and learning new things for the sole purpose of 'raising my own value.'
-In addition, I am constantly open to new challenges as excellent opportunities to broaden my knowledge and expertise.
+I favor automation, have a technology-driven attitude, and am constantly looking for ways to complete jobs faster.
+In addition, I invest a lot of time in learning new things out of pure "curiousity about how things work under the hood".
+Additionally, I continuously view new obstacles as fantastic chances to increase my knowledge and expertise.

 ## Skills
 - **Platforms**: Google Cloud, AWS, Azure, Kubernetes
 - **Tools**: GitLab CI/CD, GitHub Actions, CircleCI, ArgoCD, Docker, Terraform, Terragrunt, Ansible, Prometheus, Grafana, Helm, Cortex, Thanos, Istio, Rook, Kafka, Loki